SREEJITH-KM/Module-3/3A STRING - FIND AND REPLACE.md

 ---

 ### AIM
-To write a Python function to accept a string, identify a word to be replaced, and replace it with a new word provided by the user.
+Write a python function that accepts a string and converts it into upper case,lower case and title case.

 ---